Scotchester/jellybeans/_posts/2022-03-15-skittles-jelly-beans.md

 but not something I would pick up on a whim to satisfy a needy sweet tooth.

-Skittles themselves are pretty close to jelly beans, though they are a big chewier.
+Skittles themselves are pretty close to jelly beans, though they are a bit chewier.
 It'll be interesting to see how the beans differ from the originals.

 I conducted this review in the company of my dear friend of over 30 years,